ThisUsernameStillDoesntExist/IA54-Drones-Swarm/README.md

 3- Graphic, time/package delivered ---> OK Done
 4- Implement the HelperDrone behavior.
   -- The HelperDrones will be helpful when the DeliverDrones let package on the street because of charge, So the DeliverDrone notify others drones and the HelperDrones will look for package let on the street to control until the DeliverDrone come to search for it.
+5- all packages spawn in warehouse
+6- each random seed -> generate unique config
+7- all drones spawn in same place

 TODO : Francis
 - integrate physics engine in repast continuous space (synchronization)